sunandinisharma/MCL_IMC_Analysis/README.md

 - source imc_env/bin/activate  # On Windows use `imc_env\Scripts\activate`

 ### Install the required Python packages:
-pip install --no-deps -r requirements.txt
+- pip install --no-deps -r requirements.txt

 ### Install the fastcluster package:
-pip install fastcluster-1.2.6-cp38-cp38-win_amd64.whl
+- pip install fastcluster-1.2.6-cp38-cp38-win_amd64.whl

 ## Step 2: Running the Analysis
-Open the provided Jupyter Notebook A00 - MCL Analysis-checkpoint.ipynb in your preferred environment (e.g., JupyterLab, Jupyter Notebook).
+Open the provided Jupyter Notebook A00 - MCL Analysis-checkpoint.ipynb in your preferred environment (Jupyter Notebook).
 Follow the steps documented in the notebook to run the analysis.
 The notebook provides detailed instructions on generating diagnostic figures and obtaining batch-corrected data.

 ## Step 3: Running Cycombine for Batch Normalisation in R
 Having all the necessary inputs for CyCombine, we will use RStudio to run the script "cycombine_batches.R" inside the "batchnorm" directory.
 This will correct expression between batches and output diagnostic figures and the corrected dataset as an RDS archive, which we will re-import below.